rubyaustralia/roro/.github/ISSUE_TEMPLATE/exercism-challenge.md

 ---
-name: Lightning Talk
+name: Exercism Challenge
-about: "~5 minute presentation that you will perform"
-title: ''
+about: Showing your solution to an Exercism challenge
+title: 'Exercism: [Name of challenge here]'
-labels: sydney-lightning
+labels: exercism
 assignees: ''

 ---

-Thanks for proposing a lightning talk for RORO Sydney!
+Thanks for volunteering for to showcase the Exercism challenge at RORO Sydney!

 Please provide the following information:

-- Name of talk (in the title field)
+- Name of challenge
-- Brief summary of the talk content
 - Which month's meetup you would like to present at
 - Are you happy to have your talk published on the RubyAU YouTube channel?
 - Your Twitter username (if you have one)